Dollar, global shares gain as trade worries linger

 "People got way too pessimistic about growth.
 The outlook in my opinion over the next year is much better than it was," LaVorgna said.

-The data was a sign of the continued resilience of the U.S. economy in the face of the trade dispute and other headwinds.

-The dollar index, which compares the dollar against six major currencies, was up 0.24% at 98.231.
-Helping the dollar's strength was a survey showing euro zone business growth almost ground to a halt this month as activity in the bloc's dominant services industry increased at a much weaker pace than expected.
+The dollar index, which compares the dollar against six major currencies, was up 0.27% at 98.254.

-IHS Markit's flash November composite Purchasing Managers' Index slid to 50.3 from October's 50.6, moving closer to the 50 mark separating growth from contraction.
+The euro fell 0.33% against the greenback after a survey showed euro zone business growth almost ground to a halt this month, with IHS Markit's flash November composite Purchasing Managers' Index sliding closer to the 50 mark separating growth from contraction.

-IHS Markit's final Purchasing Managers' index readings also showed German business conditions continued to wane in November, although at a reduced pace.
+IHS Markit's final Purchasing Managers' index readings also showed German business conditions waned further.

-The common currency fell 0.25% against the greenback.
-Most U.S. Treasury yields edged higher, boosted by the upbeat U.S. data.
+After the upbeat U.S. data, most U.S. Treasury yields edged higher.
+The benchmark 10-year U.S. Treasury note was unchanged in price to yield 1.7723%.

-Treasury yields had tracked the decline in Europe amid weak numbers in the region. <GVD/EUR>.
-Yields also were pressured by persistent doubts about the U.S. trade negotiations with China.
+Treasury yields had tracked the decline in Europe amid weak numbers in the region and on nagging doubts about U.S.-China trade. <GVD/EUR>.

 Tariffs can be delayed, Mendelsohn said, "but there's so much pessimism coming out of China at this point in time, it's very hard to tell what's real and what's really going on."